Emzzy241/Color-changer-vanilla/README.md

 ### Description
-_This is a website that shows experimenting with JavaScript is actually fun, in this project you are presented with different buttons and when you click on a specific button the color of the webPage changes to the color of the button and the text colors also get changed_
+_This is a website that shows experimenting with JavaScript is actually fun, in this project you are presented with different buttons and when you click on a specific button the color of the webPage changes to the color of the button and the text colors also get changed.
+I have made one wit jQuery before, I decided to make another one with pure vanilla javasScript._

 ## Setup/Installation
 * _Open the directory._